gruLayer

 then the bias vector is a concatenation of three vectors:

-where the subscript W indicates that this is the bias corresponding to the input weights multiplication.
+where the subscript W indicates that this bias corresponds to the input weights multiplication.

 If ResetGateMode